Xion/callee/README.rst

     $ pip install callee

-*callee* support goes all the way to Python 2.6.
+| *callee* support goes all the way back to Python 2.6.
-It also works both with the *unittest.mock* module from Python 3.3+ or its backport.
+| It also works both with the *unittest.mock* module from Python 3.3+ or its backport.

 API reference